parafoxia/analytix/docs/starting/googleapp.md

 ### Configuring the consent screen

-1. Click "Credentials" on the side bar.
-2. Click "CONFIGURE CONSENT SCREEN".
-3. Select "External" from the options, then click "CREATE".
+Click "CREATE CREDENTIALS" in the top-right corner, then proceed with the following steps.

+1. **Credential type**
+    * Under "What data will you be accessing?", select "User data"
+    * Click "NEXT".
+2. **OAuth consent screen**
-4. Enter the following information:
+    * Enter the following information:
-    * App name: The name of your application.
-This does not need to be the same as your project's name.
+        * App name: the name of your application; this does not need to be the same as your project's name
-    * User support email: This is required even though your project will remain private to you.
+        * User support email: this is required even though your project will remain private to you
+        * App logo: an optional logo for your application
-    * Developer contact information: Same as User support email.
+        * Developer contact information: same as User support email
-5. Click "SAVE AND CONTINUE" — no other information is necessary.
+    * Click "SAVE AND CONTINUE".
+3. **Scopes**
-6. Click "ADD OR REMOVE SCOPES".
+    * Click "ADD OR REMOVE SCOPES".
-7. Select the final two, then click "UPDATE":
-    * .../auth/yt-analytics.readonly
+    * Select the `.../auth/yt-analytics.readonly` and `.../auth/yt-analytics-monetary.readonly` scopes; these should be the last two in the list.
-    * .../auth/yt-analytics-monetary.readonly
+    * Click "UPDATE".
-8. Click "SAVE AND CONTINUE".
-9. Click "ADD USERS".
-10. Enter the email address associated with your YouTube channel, then click "ADD".
-If there are multiple, you only need to enter one.
-11. Click "SAVE AND CONTINUE".
+    * Click "SAVE AND CONTINUE".
-12. Click "BACK TO DASHBOARD".

-## Creating an OAuth client ID

-1. Click "Credentials" on the side bar.
-2. Click "CREATE CREDENTIALS".
-3. Click "OAuth client ID".
-4. In the dropdown, select "Desktop app", and give this a name.
-Your project's name will be fine.
+4. **OAuth Client ID**
+    * Select your application type.
+If you're not sure which option to select, choose "Desktop app".
+    * Enter a name for your OAuth 2 client.
+This does not need to be the same as your project name.
+5. **Your credentials**
+    * Click "DOWNLOAD".
+    * Save your secrets file in the root directory (or subdirectory thereof) of your project.
+It is recommended you give it an easy name to remember, such as "secrets.json".
-5. Click "OK".
+    * Click "DONE".
-6. Click the download button to download your secrets file.
-7. Save this file with an easy to remember name ("secrets.json" is good) where your project can access it.

 !!! warning
-    You should **never** share this secrets file with anyone.
+    You should **never** share your secrets file with anyone.

 !!! success
     You're all done!
 You can now start working with analytix.